-WEL policy is that economic sanctions should be supported by the Australian government and only if clean water, basic housing and medical supplies remain available to women and children affected by them
+WEL policy is that economic sanctions should be supported by the Australian government only if clean water, basic housing and medical supplies remain available to women and children affected by them.

 3. International Violence

-WEL considers the Commonwealth government should review its defence policies in terms of its peace impact in our region and develop a peace impact statement in relation to all proposed armament expenditure.
+WEL considers the Australian government should review its defence policies in terms of its peace impact in our region and develop a peace impact statement in relation to all proposed armament expenditure.

 WEL considers the Commonwealth government should redirect armament spending to non-violent means of conflict resolution including peace-keeping and peace building and other social goals.